 This is a phenomenal list.
 It has six enchantment school spells to synergize with Embodiment of the Law, a few of which are not included in the cleric spell list.

-It also includes a fair amount of crowd control thanks to Command, Hold Person, Slow, Compulsion and Dominate Person.
-All of which impede on the target’s ability to fight to some degree.
+It also includes a fair amount of crowd control thanks to Command, Hold Person, Slow, Compulsion, and Dominate Person.
+All of which impede the target’s ability to fight to some degree.
 Plus, Slow, Compulsion, and Dominate Person are all non-cleric spells so you have some new toys to play with!

 Heroism is a so-so spell, but thanks to Embodiment of the Law it’s a cheap way to use Voice of Authority on an ally with only a bonus action.
-Mass Healing Word is really your only bread-and-butter style utility spell on this list, but Locate Creature, Commune, and Zone of Truth will come in handy when called upon.
+Mass Healing Word is your only bread-and-butter style utility spell on this list, but Locate Creature, Commune, and Zone of Truth will come in handy when called upon.